anubhutivyas/RL/docs/advanced/index.md

 modality: "universal"
 ---

-# About NeMo RL Advanced Topics
+# About Advanced Topics

-Welcome to NeMo RL Advanced Topics!
-This section provides the technical depth you need to extend, optimize, validate, and deploy NeMo RL for real-world applications.
+Essential advanced topics for AI developers and scientists: algorithm development, performance scaling, research validation, and production deployment.

 ## What You'll Find Here

 Our advanced topics are organized into four core areas that cover the essential needs of AI developers and scientists:

-### **Algorithm Customization**
+### **Algorithm Development**
 Extend and customize NeMo RL algorithms for your specific use cases.
-Implement custom DPO and GRPO variants, design novel loss functions, and adapt algorithms for new domains.
+Implement custom DPO and GRPO variants, design novel loss functions, and understand mathematical foundations.

 ### **Performance and Scaling**
 Scale NeMo RL from single GPU to production clusters.
 Optimize memory usage, implement distributed training, and achieve maximum performance for large-scale models.